 Have you seen our Music Theory eBook Bundle?
 It’s packed with fun resources for learning to read music!

-There are tons of great music note mnemonics around – if you have one that your piano pupils find useful, we would love you to come and share it over on our Facebook page!
+of course, there are tons of other great music note mnemonics around.
+If you have one that your piano pupils find useful and works for you, we’d love you to share it over on our Facebook page!

 Thank you for this ebook!
 I am currently teaching a four year old and this will be a great lead into the my first piano adventures series.